John Groff: World War II

 Despite requesting overseas duty, Groff remained in the United States for the duration of World War II.
 In June 1939, he took command of the Marine Corps Recruit Depot in San Diego, California.
 Additional duties included being the Officer-in-Charge of Drills and Instructions.
 While the commanding officer of the Recruit Depot, Groff innovated new techniques for improving the efficiency and morale of his new recruits.
 In October 1939, Groff originated an "Honor Man" plan to promote competition among recruits.
 Each platoon had one squad leader selected as demonstrating leadership and cooperation.
 The most competent recruit in each platoon was awarded a special badge.
 Likewise, in 1941, he experimented with organizing platoons based on recruits' blood types to potentially facilitate blood transfusions at advanced dressing stations.
 From December 1944 to November 1945, Groff served as chief of staff assigned to Headquarters Company, Base Headquarters Battalion, Marine Corps Base, San Diego.

 Colonel Groff was promoted to the rank of brigadier general on March 1, 1946, and retired shortly thereafter.

 Navy Commendation citation

 For his service during World War II, Groff was awarded the Navy Commendation Ribbon (later Navy Commendation Medal).

-"The Secretary of the Navy takes pleasure in commending COLONEL JOHN GROFF, UNITED STATES MARINE CORPS for service as set forth in the following CITATION: For meritorious service while attached to Marine Corps Base, San Diego, California, as Commanding Officer, Recruit Depot, from June to December 1944, and as Chief of Staff to the Commanding General from December 1944 to November 1945.
-Colonel Groff, by his tireless efforts, contributed greatly to the war effort by his supervision of the highly important task of training thousands of recruits.
-As Chief of Staff, by his superior knowledge of administrative affairs and devotion to duty, he successfully coordinated training and numerous other important activities on this large base.
-His initiative and outstanding performance of duty throughout this period have been in keeping with the highest traditions of the United States Naval Service."
+The Secretary of the Navy commends Colonel John Groff, United States Marine Corps, for his service while attached to Marine Corps Base, San Diego, California.
+He served as Commanding Officer, Recruit Depot, from June to December 1944, and as Chief of Staff to the Commanding General from December 1944 to November 1945.
+In these roles, Groff supervised recruit training and coordinated administrative activities and other functions at the base.
+His performance of duty during this period followed United States Naval Service standards.